 So, I contacted customer support who informed me in an irritated manner that this is the way they roll.
 I asked for a Supervisor, but there was no Supervisor.
 Finally, I got a Manager of some sort who informed me that I HAD to pay $600 to unlock/access MY database because that was suddenly the cost to purchase the software.
 Seriously?!
 There was absolutely nothing else I could do if I wanted to get my information.

 IMMEDIATELY, after giving them $600 via a credit card, I could see/access my own database on my laptop.
 How is it legal that they can control my personal data on my own computer AFTER I cancelled their services.
 Is this normal?
 I still had the software program but my data was locked.
 What Federal Agency would like to know about this?!
 Please advise...

-Review about: Swiftpage Act Crm Software.
+Product or Service Mentioned: Swiftpage Act Crm Software.